ValentinBodrov/spbsut-diploma/readme.md

 **Bugs those should be fixed**
 - bugs with selection and cropping of large images
-- bugs with buttons (png instead png with background)
 - ...

 ####Necessary info about OpenCV set-up